jsun1/nostr-web/README.md

-## Snort
+## Nostr

-Snort is a nostr UI built with React aiming for speed and efficiency.
+This is a fork of Snort, a nostr UI built with React.

+Modifications from the original:

+- Name changed to “Nostr” (2023-02-22)
+- Added license & changes notice (2023-02-22)

 Snort supports the following NIP's: